awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/dev-tst-prereqs.md

 ## Download the AWS IoT Greengrass software<a name="config-gg"></a>

 IDT for AWS IoT Greengrass tests your device for compatibility with a specific version of AWS IoT Greengrass\.
-Run the following command to download the latest version of the AWS IoT Greengrass software:
+Run the following command to download the AWS IoT Greengrass Core software to a file named `aws.greengrass.nucleus.zip`\.
+Replace *version* with a [supported nucleus component version](dev-test-versions.md) for your IDT version\.

 ```
-curl -s https://d2s8p88vqu9w66.cloudfront.net/releases/greengrass-nucleus-latest.zip > greengrass-nucleus-latest.zip
+curl -s https://d2s8p88vqu9w66.cloudfront.net/releases/greengrass-version.zip > aws.greengrass.nucleus.zip
 ```

 Place the downloaded `aws.greengrass.nucleus.zip` file in the `<device-tester-extract-location>/products/` folder\.